Handouts for Students

 - R.M.
 Felder, "An Engineering Student Survival Guide."
 Success strategies for engineering students (and all other students).

 - L. Bullard, "A Survival Guide to Chemical Engineering."
 Suggestions to students beginning chemical engineering.
 Most of the suggestions are equally applicable to students in all other branches of engineering.

 - R.M.
 Felder and J.E.
 Stice, "Tips on

 Test-Taking."
-Good practices in preparing for tests and taking
+Things students should and should not do when preparing for tests and taking them.

 - R.M.
 Felder, "Memo to Students Who Are Disappointed with Their Last Test Grade."
 Suggestions for improving test grades.